Table of contents

+Add your name, company name, telephone number, email address and password in the registration form and hit the 'Sign up & login' button.
 Clear Books will now take you through a registration wizard to enter some details of your account.
-Please enter the details as appropriate for your business:

 There must always be a reporting period open that covers the current date and the date of the transaction you are trying to add (unless this is an opening balance).

 You can now add in your main business bank account and enter an opening balance for this bank account.

 If you skip this step or want to change anything after registration you can add other bank accounts on the Money > Bank accounts menu and adjust the opening balances of them all on the Money > Opening balances > Cash menu.

 2.6 Registration Complete

 Now you have completed registration, we can go through some of the most important bookkeeping tasks in Clear Books Accounting.
 The basic premise is to record all your invoices and payments, making sure your Clear Books bank account balance matches your actual statement.
 This will give you accurate reporting for your VAT returns, balance sheet, P&L and more.

 To create your first invoice head to the Sales > Invoices and click on the Create invoice button.

 Add a new customer by clicking on the Add customer link under the customer drop down list - the only required fields for a new customer is the name itself.

 Add the date of the invoice, this will determine the due date which by default is 30 days.